 It is important to realize that the act of marking is different from having a potty accident inside the house.
 If you see a big puddle of urine in the middle of your carpet, that is most likely a potty accident and not marking.

 Read our article: How to Potty Train a Puppy Fast & Easy

 Some medical issues, stress, or anxiety can also cause a dog to suddenly start marking inside your house.

 If you think your dog’s marking may be caused by a medical issue, reach out to your vet right away.
-Or use Ask-a-Vet, an online service making it easy to get vet care in the comfort of your home.

 If you recently adopted another dog or cat, had a baby, or moved, then your dog may be stressed about the new situation.